AriFordsham/GHCWiki/status/may11.md

 - **Simon Marlow** has implemented a chunked stack representation, which should improve the performance of programs that need large stacks.
 See the [ http://hackage.haskell.org/trac/ghc/blog/stack-chunks ChunkedStack](http://hackage.haskell.org/trac/ghc/blog/stack-chunks ChunkedStack).
 This is already in the mainline and will be in the 7.2.1 release.

-- **David Terei** has fixed a number of bugs in the LLVM backend, particularly on Mac OSX.
-OSX 64bit and LLVM 2.9 are now supported in HEAD and will be included in the next GHC release.

 We are fortunate to have a growing team of people willing to roll up their sleeves and help us with GHC.
 Amongst those who have been active recently are: